 5. abrdn Standard Physical Palladium Shares ETF

 The abrdn Standard Physical Palladium Shares ETF allows investors to invest directly in palladium.
-Like platinum, the primary use of palladium is for catalytic converters in cars.
+Like platinum, palladium is primarily used for catalytic converters in cars.
 Palladium's other uses include jewelry and some dental fillings and crowns.
-Like the other ETFs on this list, this one holds the precious metal in bank vaults.
+And like the other ETFs on this list, this one holds the precious metal in bank vaults.

 Related investing topics